jbh/jbh.github.io/_posts/2015-10-30-BASH-on-IBM-i.md

 #### dotfiles

 `dotfiles` are configuration files that are prepended with a dot, or ., so they are "hidden" from view.
 Some example dotfiles would be `.bashrc`, `.bash_profile`, `.bash_history`, `.vim`, `.weechat`, etc. [dotfiles on Github](https://dotfiles.github.io/){:target="_blank"} is a good place to get started.
 It has many repositories of dotfiles listed for examples and even ones that have automated installation.
 For example, [my dotfiles](https://github.com/jbh/dotfiles){:target="_blank"} can be downloaded and then installed by simply running `./script/bootstrap`.
 Keep in mind that most, if not all, dotfiles you run across will be for Linux or Mac, so make sure to consider compatibility on the IBM i before just copying and pasting someone else's dotfiles.
+Also, keep in mind that when using Github, your configs are public unless otherwise put into a private repository.
+Remember to make example config files for files with sensitive data.
+These can be copied and edited accordingly when the repo is cloned locally.

 #### BASH ProTips